andrebergvind/exercise-student-cognitive-performance-analysis/README.md

 ## Project Overview

-A life science and human performance research study conducted as part of my capstone dissertation project at University.
+A life science and human performance research study conducted at University.

 The study investigated whether exercising influences students' perceived cognitive functioning and short-term academic productivity.
 Its purpose was to contribute to a deeper understanding of the relationship between physical activity and academic performance, while also providing practical recommendations that may help students optimize their exercise routines to support optimal productivity in connection with academic tasks and studies.